Possession of Gambling Device, Equipment, or Paraphernalia

 (c) A person commits an offense if, with the intent to further gambling, the person knowingly owns, manufactures, transfers commercially, or possesses gambling paraphernalia.

-How can I be charged with Possession of Gambling Device, Equipment, or Paraphernalia?
+How can I be charged with a Possession of Gambling Device, Equipment, or Paraphernalia offense in Texas?

 You can be charged with Possession of Gambling Device, Equipment, or Paraphernalia if the state’s attorneys believe that each of the elements of 47.06(a), (b) or (c), as described in the section above, have been met.

-What is the punishment for Possession of Gambling Device, Equipment, or Paraphernalia?
+What is the penalty for a Texas Possession of Gambling Device, Equipment, or Paraphernalia offense?

-A conviction for Possession of Gambling Device, Equipment, or Paraphernalia is punished as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Possession of Gambling Device, Equipment, or Paraphernalia in Texas is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?